golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

 Decisions:

-1. There is value in treating "node indices API" as a general concept [TODO]
+1. There is value in treating "node indices API" as a single general concept.
 2. Golem Factory intends to manage the ecosystem of the node indices API by providing and maintaining:

-    * A description of a list of recommended APIs
+    * A list of recommended APIs
     * Sample implementations of client libraries
     * Example usages of client libraries together with particular APIs
     * Specifications and/or guides on writing such APIs